New Plant Protein

 The sole reason we set out on this crazy journey to create an oat-based protein, was the lack of deliciousness in the world of plant-based proteins.
 And the overwhelming comments, awards and smiles we’ve received are proof that we’ve succeeded.

 Thanks to the mechanical process of actually pulling the oat-fibres with legume proteins, Pulled Oats has got a fibrous texture.
 This gives it a nice, juicy character and a chewiness with just the right resistance.

 “Does it taste like oatmeal?”
 No. The taste is mild and tender.
-It’s nice to fry and just gobble straight from the frying pan, but it’s even better to use as the base in a meal, where it soaks up that flavours from whatever you cook.
+It’s nice to fry and just gobble straight from the frying pan, but it’s even better to use as the base in a meal, where it soaks up the flavours from whatever you cook.

 Our Nude version comes without seasoning, so if you love to cook and spice, that’s a great choice.
 But if you want to take a shortcut in the kitchen we also have flavoured versions.
 These may vary depending on season, so keep your eyes open for pleasant surprises.

 THE PERFECT PROTEIN FOR THE WORLD

 What we choose to eat has a huge impact on the world.
 The production of traditional cooking-protein requires huge amounts of farmlands, water and transportation, which lead to deforestation, droughts and greenhouse gases (the perfect recipe for global warming).
 Not to mention quite a bunch of not-so-happy animals.